Email marketing

 Registrations and subscription confirmation

-Registration emails usually come when you sign up for a website or online service, sign up for a subscription, or delete your account.
-Here’s an example of one such email sent by Superpeer when someone creates their account:
+Registration emails are sent when you sign up for a website, online service, subscription, or when you delete your account.
+Here’s an example of one such email sent by Superpeer when a user creates an account:

 Transactional email with account creation confirmation